gregleeform/landviewer/README.md

 workspace, and now includes both manual and guided automatic pinning tools along with the advanced colour filter dialog so you can isolate parcel lines before aligning the overlay on top of the field photo directly on the desktop.
-A line thickness slider mirrors the React app’s simple dilation effect, a new edge smoothing control softens jagged parcel strokes, and a companion outline colour/width control adds a contrasting stroke (white by default) around the red parcels so they stay easy to read after warping.
+A line thickness slider mirrors the React app’s simple dilation effect, a unified line smoothing control now softens both the red parcel strokes and their optional outline, and a companion outline colour/width control adds a contrasting stroke (white by default) around the red parcels so they stay easy to read after warping.

 ### Run the desktop prototype